xtcedro/Dominguez-Tech-Solutions/README.md

 # Dominguez-Tech-Solutions
-A full stack application designed to democratize technolog and artificial intelligence.
+A full stack application designed to democratize technology and artificial intelligence.